 During this period a U.S. Lt. painted a mural in the library (Agatha’s favourite room), featuring images of the war up to that point.
 Christie preserved this extraordinary frieze on her return at the end of the war.

-The boathouse at the water’s edge I viewed when heading back to Dartmouth by ferry, was described as a murder scene in “Dead Man’s Folly” and the movie, by the same name, was filmed there.
+The boathouse at the water’s edge I viewed when heading back to Dartmouth by ferry, was described as a murder scene in “Dead Man’s Folly” book and the Agatha Christie movie, by the same name, was filmed there.

 If planning a road trip to Greenway, you must book ahead with the www.nationaltrust.org.uk – Parking is scant, access roads are narrow, and visitors are persuaded to come by boat, bus, bike, taxi or on foot – anything but a car.